Radix and Atlas Copco optimize production planning with AI

 Goal of the project

-Optimising the production planning of Atlas Copco’s Portable Air manufacturing sites, where complex products are assembled to fit its customers’ requirements.
+Optimizing the production planning of Atlas Copco’s Portable Air manufacturing sites, where complex products are assembled to fit its customers’ requirements.
 The project aimed to make production planning faster, more efficient and accurate, while reducing human time spent and improving the number of orders delivered on time.

 Atlas Copco is a global industrial company founded in 1873, active in 180 countries and employing more than 39.000 people around the world.
 Atlas Copco is a world-leading manufacturer of air compressors, vacuum solutions, generators, pumps, power tools and assembly systems.
 The Portable Air division designs, manufactures and markets mobile compressors, including high-pressure boosters, and light demolition handheld tools for industries all over the world.